-ES.7 Environmental Impacts and Mitigation
+ES.8 Environmental Impacts and Mitigation

 Approximately 555 acres of tidal creeks, mudflats, and saltmarshes remain around the perimeter of the peninsula.
-All of these tidal creeks and saltmarsh wetlands on the peninsula are considered Essential Fish Habitat (EFH), meaning that commercially and recreationally important fisheries depend on them for at least part of their life.
+All of the tidal creeks and saltmarsh wetlands on the peninsula are considered Essential Fish Habitat (EFH), meaning that commercially and recreationally important fisheries depend on them for at least part of their life.
 Several threatened and endangered species could be found in and around the Charleston Harbor and the Cooper and Ashley Rivers including the West Indian manatee, Atlantic and shortnose sturgeon, several species of sea turtles, the American wood stork and the Eastern black rail.
-Parts of the Cooper
+Parts of the Cooper River are designated Critical Habitat for Atlantic sturgeon.
+The study area is not located within the Coastal Barrier Resources System.